 AddRan College is one of the largest and broadest academic units at TCU — each semester, students from all majors pass through our halls.
 The college comprises 13 departments including criminal justice, economics, English, history, geography, modern languages, philosophy, political science, religion, sociology and anthropology, and Spanish.
 The Air Force and Army ROTC programs are also part of our college.

-The Center for Texas Studies, the New Media Writing Studio, and the Center for Urban Studies provide instructional and scholarly activities and programs for the entire TCU community.
+The Center for Texas Studies, the Center for Digital Expression, and the Center for Urban Studies provide instructional and scholarly activities and programs for the entire TCU community.

 Approximately 1,250 students major in our liberal arts programs each year.
 These students select from: